dkuitu/rubix/README.md

 The app is a 2 dimensional 2x2 rubik's cube with six button to represent the possible moves.
 Each button triggers a function that swaps the background colours of each tile accordingly.
 As of now the "scramble" and "reset" buttons do not work because I ran out of time during the class.
 I hope to implement them when I find time.

-The app can be imported to Android Studio and emulated by pressing 'ctrl' + 'R'
+The app can be imported to Android Studio.